edgedb/edgedb/docs/edgeql/path_resolution.rst

     {'Mina Murray', 'Jonathan Harker', 'Lucy Westenra', 'John Seward'}

-We assume this is what you want, but if your goal is to get the cartesian product, you can accomplish it one of two ways.
+We assume this is what you want, but if your goal is to get the cartesian product, you can accomplish it one of three ways.
 You could use :eql:op:`detached`.

 .. code-block:: edgeql-repl